 Three control variables have a significant relationship with the audit quality.
 In addition, ROA is proxy for profitability and the result show that profitable company tend to have the higher audit firm.
 Thus, company with higher debt also tend to select the higher quality audit firm.
 Further, large company would elect the higher audit firm to audit its financial statement.
-The reason for this is not clear but it may have something to do with the ability to pay the higher audit fee for big 4 audit firm.
+The reason for this is not clear but it may have something to do with the ability to pay the higher audit firm.